 These local and community, non-profit agencies and organizations offer prevention services and help close the gaps of homelessness through the local, state and private funding streams accessed by them.
 Other CoC providers and community stakeholders through their mission to specific sub-populations, such as homeless veterans are able to leverage federal funding sources in partnership with agencies like the Department of Mental Health, Housing Authority, Veterans Administration, and the DPSS Self Sufficiency programs.
 Local efforts like the County and City of Riverside using Federal and local dollars fill in where needed and work in conjunction with the non-profit organizations in their community to end homelessness.
-Mainstream benefits are made accessible to qualifying clients through the CoC program housing providers, local nonprofit organizations, agencies and educational institutions which collaborate and work on creating accessibility to homeless emergency services for homeless families and individuals.
-These local providers, private and public, help clients gain accessibility to benefits or to enhance the support given them in CoC housing programs. to preventing extremely low-income individuals and families on entering homelessness relative to their circumstances.
+Mainstream benefits are made accessible to qualifying clients through the CoC program housing providers, local non-profit organizations, agencies and educational institutions which collaborate and work on creating accessibility to homeless emergency services for homeless families and individuals.
+These local providers, private and public, help clients gain accessibility to benefits or to enhance the support given to them in CoC housing programs.